hksung/Data_Structure_W22/Chapter10-1.md

 (Book: *Elements of Programming Interviews in Python*.
 (2019), Chapter 7.)

 > A list implements an ordered collection of values, which may include repetitions.
 Specifically, a singly linked list is a data structure that contains a sequence of nodes such that each node contains an object and a reference to the next node in the list.
 The first node is referred to as the head and the last node is referred to as the tail; the tail's next field is null.
-There are many variants of the linked lists like a singly linked list, a doubly linked list, and a circular, doubly linked list with a sentinel
+There are many variants of the linked lists like a singly linked list, a doubly linked list, and a circular, doubly linked list with a sentinel.
 A list is similar to an array in that it contains objects in linear order.
-The key differences are that inserting and deleting elements in a list hasz time complexity O(1).
+The key differences are that inserting and deleting elements in a list have time complexity O(1).
 On the other hand, obtaining the kth element in a list is expensive, having O(n) time complexity.

 #### 10.2-5 Implement the dictionary operations INSERT, DELETE, and SEARCH using singly linked, circular lists.
 What are the running times of your procedures?